T3rry-W/BSE_Portfolio/index.md

 # IR Line Following Car
 The IR Line Following Car is a RC car retrofitted with two IR sensors to detect and follow a line.
 The car is also implemented with various modes such as a regular remote control mode and an obstacle avoidance mode.

 6/15/2024: With the BlueStamp portfolios being on GitHub pages now (which are easier to edit compared to the previous use of WordPress), I remade my portfolio on here.
 Original can be found here [here](https://projects.bluestampengineering.com/student-projects/terry-w/).
 Some minor tweaks/additions were made but most of it has been copied and pasted.
 Some formatting inconsistencies exist because the content back in 2019 was different from now.
+I like how WordPress provides galleries (seems like they can be added too on GitHub pages but more work - [example](https://github.com/opieters/jekyll-image-gallery-example/blob/gh-pages/README.md)).
+Too lazy to make lots of other changes such as links, may add in the future when I desire it.
+Am also attempting to find the code somewhere in my storage drives.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|